TazTxUK/MinimapAPI/README.md

 * Automatic pickup detection
 * Automatic display flag management
 * Custom color rooms
+* Custom room shapes
+* Rooms can be in any float position

 ### Documentation
 Go to the wiki section or [click here](https://github.com/TazTxUK/MinimapAPI/wiki)